 Report basics and concepts

 This article introduces the concepts behind reports in Dundas BI, which are one type of view you can create.
-Although similar to dashboards, reports provide a structured way for you to create detailed views involving repetitions of data visualizations and components.
+This type of report is sometimes called multi-page or paginated reports.

 Related video: Scorecards and Reports